A Bunch Of Social Issues Related To Texting

 When people expect those they text to get back to them right away

 I think the social guidelines around this issue have pretty much been established.
-Some people get irritated when they text a friend or acquaintance and the person doesn't get back to them instantly, even though they technically could because they always carry their phone with them.
+Some people get irritated when they text a friend or acquaintance and they don't get back to them instantly, even though they technically could because they always carry their phone with them.
 Not counting the times when someone is genuinely occupied and unable to get to their phone, or their battery died, or the text didn't go through right away, or the new text alert didn't go off, most people agree it's not realistic to expect others to respond to all of their run-of-the-mill messages as soon as they send them.

-Since texting allows most people to be reached throughout the whole day, they need to have the right to choose when they'll get back to you.
+Since texting allows people to be reached throughout the whole day, they need to have the right to choose when they'll get back to you.
 It's more like you're sending them an email than anything.
 Maybe they'll want to reply quickly, or they may decide to get to it later.
 The alternative is that we'd be forced to get into a conversation with someone every time they texted us, regardless of what we were in the middle of.
-Getting dejected or annoyed at someone for not responding to you at the drop of a hat also comes off as a bit insecure, at best.
+Getting dejected or annoyed at someone for not responding to you at the drop of a hat also seems a bit insecure, at best.
 At worst, some people come across as downright possessive and controlling, when they do things like send seven increasingly angry follow-up messages because their partner didn't respond to them soon enough.

 It stings when you text someone and they never end up getting back to you.
 It's always possible they were busy or forgot to reply, but another part of your mind may be quick to go to, "Do they just not like me?"
 You can never know for sure.
 Here are some more innocuous explanations, based on the type of text you sent: